 Let's look at the difference between a wide aperture and small aperture:

 The photo above, shot at f/16 (small aperture), shows a great example of a starburst effect.
 The rays are strong and prominent which create a dramatic focal point.

 In contrast, the photo above was shot at f/1.8 (wide aperture) with the focus on the foreground wheat grass.
 Notice how soft the sun is when compared to the previous image.

 Since you're using a smaller aperture to get that starburst, most of your image should be in good focus.
 However, for the sharpest image possible, try to lock the focus on your main subject so that your focal point is tack sharp.
 You can find a more detailed explanation on how to focus properly by clicking here.

-TIP: When using a tripod, turn any “image stabilization” or “vibration reduction” off – this is only useful when your camera is handheld and can actually do more bad than good if you're using a tripod.
+TIP: When using a tripod, turn any “image stabilization” or “vibration reduction” off – image stabilisation is only useful when your camera is handheld and it can actually do more bad than good if you're using a tripod.